oasis-tcs/odata-specs/docs/odata-protocol/odata-protocol.md

-In parameters containing complex instances or transient entities, properties with a defined default value, nullable properties, and collection-valued properties that are omitted from the request are set to the default value, null, or an empty collection, respectively.
+In parameters containing complex instances or transient entities, properties with a defined default value, nullable properties, and collection-valued properties that are omitted from the request are interpreted as the default value, null, or an empty collection, respectively.

 If the function URL